ais-climber/Sense-Able/README.md

 	./runSenseAbleGui

 ### Demonstration
-To see how easy it is to use Sense-Able, please watch this brief video demonstration:
+If you would like to take a look at our app and hardware setup in use, just watch this brief video demonstration:
 [![Link to the Sense-Able Tutorial](https://user-images.githubusercontent.com/31460278/39223618-0ac9d446-4811-11e8-9f74-4ad2ffee8463.png)](https://youtu.be/I3KSW96VbEU "Sense-Able Tutorial")

 ### Explore Features